erlang/otp/lib/ssh/doc/ssh_app.md

 See [ssh_file](`m:ssh_file#FILE-ssh_host_STAR_key`) for details.

-## ERROR LOGGER AND EVENT HANDLERS
+## Error Logger and Event Handlers

 The `ssh` application uses the default [OTP error logger](`m:error_logger`) to log unexpected errors or print information about special events.

 [](){: #supported }

-## SUPPORTED SPECIFICATIONS AND STANDARDS
+## Supported Specifications and Standards

 The supported SSH version is 2.0.